goyder/acg-mlcert-lab/readme.md

 The purpose of this project is to capture the ACloud Guru modelling lab.

+## Set-up

+To use these scripts, we will need to set the following environment variables:

+* `s3_bucket`: Name of the S3 bucket to put contents in
+* `s3_region`: Region of the S3 bucket to put results in
+* `sm_role`: Name of the role for SageMaker to use

 ## Process

 Within this lab, we wish to: